enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 rendered children of the element that the box component renders is a `<div className="box">...</div>` element.

-Prior Enzyme v3, we would observe the following behavior:
+Prior enzyme v3, we would observe the following behavior:

 ```js
 wrapper.find(Box).children().debug();
 // => <div className="div" />
 ```

-In Enzyme v3, we now have `.children()` return the *rendered* children.
+In enzyme v3, we now have `.children()` return the *rendered* children.
 In other words, it returns the element that is returned from that component's `render` function.

 ```js